 Desktop Viewer Manual

 For Linux and Windows, there are two viewers.
 One is a very basic viewer using x11 and win32, respectively.
-It has been supplanted by a newer viewer using OpenGL for rendering, which has more features such as table of contents and Unicode search.
+It has been supplanted by a newer viewer using OpenGL for rendering, which has more features such as a table of contents and Unicode search.
 The older viewers are accessible for systems where OpenGL is not available.

 MuPDF OpenGL Viewer